yunji0387/next-form-app-backend/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Football League Standings Backend Server?
+Unsure where to begin contributing to Next Form Data Backend Server?
 You can start by looking through 'beginner' and 'help-wanted' issues:

 - **Beginner issues** - issues that should only require a few lines of code, and a test or two.
 - **Help wanted issues** - issues that may need a bit more effort or knowledge about the project.